-This is barely scratching the surface but here’s some facts about Lactobacilli
+This is barely scratching the surface but here are some facts about Lactobacilli

-- Lactobacilli act as anti-oxidants, scavenging cancer precursors known as free radicals.
+- Lactobacilli act as anti-oxidants, scavenging cancer precursors are known as free radicals.

 - Lactobacilli are present on the surface of all living things.
 You can easily learn the techniques of growing and using them to convert starches and sugars in vegetables and fruits into lactic acid, a natural preservative that inhibits putrefying bacteria.

 Generally, sugars and starches feed the bad bacteria and we rather want to feed the good bacteria by converting starches and sugars by means of lacto-fermentation.